 Peanut Sauce is made of peanuts, Thai red curry paste and other savory ingredients that can enhance the flavor of meat, fish or vegetables.
-It simple and easy, with most of the ingredients are staples in ones kitchen.
+It simple and easy, with most of the ingredients already staples in ones kitchen.

 This creamy peanut sauce is quick to make and can be prepared in less than half an hour.